 Next we moved into what is known as the Jungle Room, and it really was a wild room – complete with thick pile carpeting on the ceiling and a water wall that was once used.

-The tour continued on through the basement and the rest of the grounds including a racquetball court he had built on the property.
+The tour continued on through the basement and the rest of the grounds including a racquetball court he had built on the property and a guest house.
 The property was filled with so much information and it was definitely a stop worth a visit.
+It was really a one-of-a-kind place to visit to get a peek at what someone on the red carpet lived like!

 After the Graceland mansion tour, we spent some time looking through the history museums that included some of Elvis Presley’s outfits, lots more information on his life including his time drafted to war, and of course the cars that were a treat to see!